Published Jan 27, 2020

 Moving into 2020, we could expect both exchange customers and regulators to push for higher security standards.

-This is likely to lead to the adoption of a new wave of crypto asset management solutions like Qredo, which offers additional technology that enhances security and transactional capabilities and resolve the vulnerabilities of existing storage methods like cold and hot wallets.
+This is likely to lead to the adoption of a new wave of crypto asset management solutions like Qredo, which offers additional technology that enhances security and transactional capabilities and resolve the vulnerabilities of existing storage methods like cold and hot crypto wallets.

 Regulators are closing in